 There are a couple of things I don’t like about the Shenstone and one thing that isn’t really a complaint, but merely a detail that makes me wonder.

 While almost the entire back of the jacket is mesh and the mesh on the arms does a good job of maximizing airflow while providing more durable material in impact zones, the jacket’s cooling ability is compromised by the pockets on the front.
 My other mesh jacket, which is all about cooling and not at all about style, has handwarmer pockets made of mesh material, so air still flows through.
 The Shenstone’s handwarmer pockets are made of solid material, so they block some airflow.
-Worse are the chest pockets, which cover up a significant portion of the chest where cooling air could get it.
+Worse are the chest pockets, which cover up a significant portion of the chest where cooling air could get in.
 That might be considered a decent tradeoff if the pockets were useful, but they’re not.
 They’re hard to access while wearing the jacket, because they are so high on the chest and open at the top, and they’re too small to carry a modern phone.
 I seriously doubt I will ever use them, but they’re sitting there anyway, blocking airflow.
 The Merlin Chigwell Lite jacket is very similar to the Shenstone but it lacks the chest pockets and the front is all mesh, so if you like the Shenstone but need maximum cooling for your climate, maybe consider that jacket, instead.

 It’s also worth mentioning that the interior pockets are hard to access if you’re using the Reissa liner and, of course, they’re exposed to rain, since they’re outside the waterproof membrane.
 Some manufacturers duplicate the interior pockets on the weatherproof liner, but not in this case.
 Maybe that was not done out of concern that it might compromise waterproofness.